Skip to content

 What Makes This Evaluation Different

 Many people pursuing evaluation have layered clinical histories that include trauma, OCD, eating disorders, chronic stress, or years of burnout from sustained masking.
-Rather than trying to simplify these experiences into a single explanation, the evaluation focuses on understanding how multiple neurological, psychological, and environmental factors interact.
+This evaluation is built for that complexity.
+Rather than forcing these experiences into a single explanation, the process examines how multiple neurological, psychological, and environmental factors interact.
+Where relevant, prior evaluation records are reviewed and integrated into the clinical picture.

-Some psychological assessments rely heavily on abstract cognitive tasks administered in controlled settings.
-This evaluation focuses on how attention regulation, executive functioning, sensory processing, and social communication actually show up in daily life — at work, in relationships, and under stress.
+Some assessments rely heavily on abstract tasks administered under controlled conditions.
+This evaluation focuses on how attention regulation, executive functioning, sensory processing, and social communication actually show up in daily life — at work, in relationships, under stress, and across the environments where your neurodivergence has the most impact.

-The evaluation is conducted by Jenna Stone, LCSW-C, who is AuDHD and has a PDA profile.
-Many clients find that working with a clinician who also has lived experience of neurodivergence—and strong pattern-recognition abilities—can support the identification of patterns that are sometimes overlooked in more traditional evaluations, particularly subtle masking, demand sensitivity, autistic burnout cycles, and the complex interaction of multiple neurodivergent traits across contexts.
-Many clients describe the evaluation process as unexpectedly de-shaming; working with a clinician who is open about their own neurodivergence can make it easier to talk about experiences that may have previously been misunderstood, minimized, pathologized, or treated as something “weird” or wrong.
+Many clients find that working with a clinician who has strong pattern-recognition abilities and personal familiarity with neurodivergent experience supports the identification of patterns that are sometimes missed in more traditional evaluations — particularly subtle masking, demand sensitivity, autistic burnout cycles, and the complex interaction of multiple neurodivergent traits across contexts.

 BOOK A FREE CONSULTATION